Common Expectations for Online Courses

 What should I prepare for my online course?

 Be prepared to manage your time and to have deadlines throughout the week.
 Assignments will be due on a variety of days/times.
-Students should plan to log into blackboard frequently throughout the week.
+Students should plan to log into Blackboard or Canvas frequently throughout the week.